“Calvinism” series: (post #5)

 What the Bible doesn’t teach is that there are two different types of the call to salvation.
 What Calvinism describes as the outward, general call is in actuality the only call mentioned in the Bible.
 This call is “a heavenly calling” (Hebrews 3:1) to “eternal life” (1 Timothy 6:12) into God’s “kingdom and glory” (1 Thessalonians 2:12).
 In this New Testament age, this call comes first and foremost through the hearing of the gospel message (2 Thessalonians 2:14; Romans 10:8-15).

 Think about this: Calvinism would have us believe that God goes through the formality of extending a general call to salvation out to billions who have no chance of heeding it and getting saved.
 Why would He do such a thing?
 The Calvinist’s answer is that He does it to make sure that He has no blood on His hands (so to speak) when He sends all those people to hell.
 It’s as if God is saying to each doomed individual, “You’re about to bust hell wide open, but don’t blame Me.
 I called you to salvation, but you didn’t respond.”

-The problem, of course, with this idea is that the Calvinist has to conveniently overlook the fact that Calvinism’s teaching about “Total Depravity” means that God’s general call goes out to people who are dead and can’t even hear it.
+The problem, of course, with this idea is that the Calvinist has to conveniently overlook the fact that Calvinism’s teaching about “Total Depravity” means that God’s general call goes out to people who are so spiritually dead that they can’t even hear it.
 You talk about a meaningless gesture!
-Is this the best that God can do in regards to Him justifying Himself sending millions to hell?
+Is this the best that God can do in regards to Him justifying Himself for sending millions to hell?
 Seriously, His universal call for sinners to repent and believe is meaningless if salvation is determined solely by Him apart from the free will of individuals.